SkiddieAhn/Code-WinCLIP/README.md

 ```

 ## Results
+#### Once anomaly detection is complete, you can view the pixel-level AUC and image-level AUC in a tabular format.
 | objects    |   AUC (Pixel-level) |       AUC (Image-level) |
 |:-----------|-----------:|-----------:|
 | carpet     |       90.9  |       99.3 |